ExhAustin/vanilla-nnet/README.md

 - Example usage of the neural network model on the Iris dataset.
 - See previous section for instructions on how to run this file.

+**requirements.txt**
+- Requirement file for pip.

+**iris_trend.txt**
+- Graph of training and validation errors over time of the implementation on the Iris dataset.

 ### nnet/
 **activations.py**
 - Contains activation functions.